riscv-boom/riscv-boom/docs/sections/IntroductionOverview/Quick-start.rst

     cd verisim
     make run

-Note: This assumes you have don't have installed the riscv-tools toolchain.
+Note: :numref:`quick-start-code` assumes you have don't have installed the riscv-tools toolchain.
 It will pull and build the toolchain for you.